iron-software/IronXL-Examples/examples/group-and-ungroup-rows-and-columns/README.md

 ***Based on <https://ironsoftware.com/examples/group-and-ungroup-rows-and-columns/>***

-Streamline the process of grouping and ungrouping rows and columns without the need for Office Interop using the **IronXL** library's intuitive APIs.
+Enable row and column grouping efficiently without Office Interop using the **IronXL** library.

-## Group and Ungroup Rows
+## Grouping and Ungrouping Rows

-To group rows, use the `GroupRows` method, which requires the index positions of the rows you want to group.
-You can apply multiple groupings by invoking this method multiple times.
+Utilize the `GroupRows` method to group rows by specifying their index positions.
+You can create multiple groupings by invoking this method repeatedly.

-For ungrouping, the `UngroupRows` method removes specific groupings, acting akin to a cutting tool.
-When applied to the center of a row group, it splits the group into two.
-However, these new segments do not form new individual groups.
-For instance, ungrouping rows 2-4 in a grouped set of 0-9 will result in two segments: rows 0-1 and 5-9.
+For ungrouping, employ the `UngroupRows` method.
+Think of it as a way to split a group; applying it to a segment within a row group splits the group into smaller sections.
+For instance, if you use `UngroupRows(2,4)` on a group from rows 0 to 9, you'll end up with groups spanning rows 0-1 and 5-9.

-## Group and Ungroup Columns
+## Grouping and Ungrouping Columns

-Grouping columns works similarly to grouping rows.
-The `GroupColumns` method allows you to define column groups by specifying either the index positions or the names of the columns as strings.
-It is also possible to create multiple groups of columns.
+Similarly, columns can be grouped using the `GroupColumns` method by specifying either the index positions or the names of the columns as `string` values.
+It's possible to create multiple column groups.

-Ungrouping columns with the `UngroupColumn` method similarly acts as a splitting mechanism.
-Applying it to the center of a column group divides it into two distinct groups.
-For example, ungrouping columns C-D from a grouped set of A-F will yield groups A-B and E-F.
+To ungroup columns, the `UngroupColumn` method works just like it does for rows.
+Applying it to the middle of a column group will divide it into two separate groups.
+For example, ungrouping columns C to D in a group from A to F will produce groups for columns A-B and E-F.

-It is important to note that all index positions are zero-based.
-Furthermore, groups can only be formed up to the last cell that contains a value.
+Please note that all the index positions mentioned are zero-based.
+Also, note that grouping can only be set up to the last cell that contains a value.